Albert Lea school board approves move to four-day in-person learning - Albert Lea Tribune

 Based on multiple contributing factors, Albert Lea Superintendent Mike Funk presented the school board with a plan that would get students the maximum amount of facetime, while still adhering to the guidelines in place by the Minnesota Department of Education.

 The plan would begin March 22 with all elementary, middle school and secondary students attending in-person four days per week, Monday through Thursday.
-Elementary students will be in class from 7:50 a.m. to 2:30 p.m., middle school students will be in class from 9:15 a.m. to 3:55 p.m., and high school students will be in class from 9:15 a.m. to 3:45 p.m.
+Elementary school students will start at the same time but end at 2:30 p.m., middle school students will be in class from 9:15 a.m. to 3:55 p.m., and high school students will be in class from 9:15 a.m. to 3:45 p.m.

 Funk said the release times for middle and high school students were pushed back to allow enough time for buses to drop off elementary students and return to pick up the middle and secondary students.
 He also said these times are consistent with many other schools in the Big Nine Conference.